Skip to main content

 • understanding relevant historical, political and industrial factors.

-Critical Business Enquiry
+Critical Business Inquiry

 Gain a deep understanding of real-world organisational challenges and how to develop effective solutions.
 Become a proficient planner who can execute in-depth research in business and management.
 Through a blend of quantitative and qualitative data analysis techniques, you dissect data to propose standardised solutions to intricate industrial issues, and finish with a professional report presentation.